-The zhejiang Yue greenwares of Eastern Han to Six Dynasties suffered a drastic drop in production level and quality during the Sui (589- 618) and early Tang dynasty.
+Zhejiang Yue greenware of Eastern Han to Six Dynasties suffered a drastic drop in production level and quality during the Sui (589- 618) and early Tang dynasty.
 The biscuit was more rough and most wares then were glazed only on the upper half of the body.

-During the early 9th century, the production started to pick up again and the quality improved tremendously.
-By the late Tang period, Yue wares was a major brand with an international reputation.
-The production centre is at Shanglin Lake, Cixi city in Zhejiang province and with many kilns in the vicinity producing similar type.
+During the early 9th century, the production picked up again and the quality improved markedly.
+By the late Tang period, Yue ware was a major brand with an international reputation.
+The production centre was at Shanglin Lake, Cixi city in Zhejiang province and there were also many kilns in the vicinity and further apart in Zhejiang producing similar type.

 Yue Vessels exhibited in Cixi Museum

 Large Tang cover box (dia.
 17.5 cm) with carved floral motif found in Central Vietnam